- New to Star Wars

 Luckily, the others are rescued by Poe and taken to a resistance base led by General Leia Organa, who sends Han and Finn to the Starkiller Base to rescue Rey.
 For the first time since he turned to the Dark Side and became Kylo Ren, Ben Solo sees his father, Han, and kills him in an effort to prove his worth to the First Order.
 After the resistance destroys the Starkiller Base, Rey travels to find Luke in hopes to begin her Jedi training and enlist his help in defeating the First Order.

 Star Wars: Episode VIII – The Last Jedi (2017)

-After learning Luke actually tried to kill younger Ben Solo out of fear of his dark tendencies, Rey flees and is captured by Kylo, where the unlikely duo combine efforts against Supreme Leader Snoke (Andy Serkis).
-This convinces Rey that she has gotten through to Kylo and brought him to the light side, only to learn he was hoping to rule the First Order with her.
+After learning that Luke tried to kill Ben Solo due to his dark tendencies, Rey flees and is captured by Ren, where the unlikely duo combine efforts against Supreme Leader Snoke (Andy Serkis), only to depart when Ren admits he was hoping to rule the First Order with her.
 The Rebel Alliance takes refuge at Crait, where Luke’s force projection faces off against Ren.
 The battle weakens the Jedi Master to death, but helps Rey escape Crait with the resistance, who now face an uncertain future.

 Star Wars: Episode IX – The Rise Of Skywalker (2019)

 In the final chapter of the Skywalker Saga, we learn the First Order has been secretly run the whole time by Palpatine.
 Not only that, but the revived emperor also turns out to be the grandfather of Rey, who has worked to complete her training with Leia Organa.
 Unfortunately, Leia later succumbs to illness while Rey is dueling with Kylo Ren in the remnants of the Death Star.